Left–right political spectrum: Ideological groupings

 Generally, the left wing is characterized by an emphasis on "ideas such as freedom, equality, fraternity, rights, progress, reform and internationalism" while the right wing is characterized by an emphasis on "notions such as authority, hierarchy, order, duty, tradition, reaction and nationalism".

-Political scientists and other analysts regard the left as including anarchists, communists, socialists, democratic socialists, social democrats, left-libertarians, progressives, and social liberals.
+Political scientists and other analysts usually regard the left as including anarchists, communists, socialists, democratic socialists, social democrats, left-libertarians, progressives, and social liberals.
 Movements for racial equality, as well as trade unionism, have also been associated with the left.

-Political scientists and other analysts regard the right as including conservatives, right-libertarians, anarcho-capitalists, neoconservatives, imperialists, monarchists, fascists, reactionaries, and traditionalists.
+Political scientists and other analysts usually regard the right as including conservatives (among whom there are many strains, including traditionalist conservatism, libertarian conservatism, neoconservatism, and ultraconservatism); right-libertarians, anarcho-capitalists, monarchists, fascists, and reactionaries.

+Various political ideologies, such as Christian democracy, some forms of liberalism, and radical centrism, can be classified as centrist.

-A number of significant political movements do not fit precisely into the left–right spectrum, including Christian democracy, feminism, and regionalism.
-Though nationalism is often regarded as a right-wing doctrine, many nationalists favor egalitarian distributions of resources.
+A number of significant political movements do not fit precisely into the left–right spectrum, including Christian democracy, and regionalism.
+Though nationalism is generally regarded as a right-wing doctrine, some nationalists favor egalitarian distributions of resources.
 There are also civic nationalists, as well as left-wing nationalists.
 Populism is regarded as having both left-wing and right-wing manifestations in the form of left-wing populism and right-wing populism, respectively.
-Green politics is often regarded as a movement of the left, although there are also green conservatives.
+Green politics is generally regarded as a movement of the left, although there are also green conservatives.
 Andrew Dobson suggests that green politics contains an inherent conservatism as it is "adverse to anything but the most timid engineering of the social and natural world by human beings".
-As such, the green movement is perhaps difficult to definitively categorize as left or right.